pangenome/sweepga/README.md

 # SweepGA

-Filters highly sensitive whole genome alignments to extract maximum synteny alignments using chaining, plane sweep, and distance-based rescue.
+Filters highly sensitive whole genome alignments using plane sweep algorithm and optional synteny-based scaffolding with distance-based rescue.

 ## What it does

-SweepGA chains mappings into large syntenic scaffolds (>10kb), filters them to keep the best per genome pair (1:1 filtering), then rescues any mappings within 100kb of these anchors.
+By default, SweepGA applies plane sweep filtering to keep the best mapping at each query position.
+With scaffolding enabled (`-s`), it chains mappings into large syntenic scaffolds, filters them to keep the best per genome pair, then rescues any mappings within a specified distance of these anchors.
 This extracts clean synteny alignments from noisy all-vs-all mappings.

 ## Installation